npg70/galbreath-old/sources/kintyre-magazine-14.md

 Note: spelling changed from Galbreath to Galbraith.

 This would be a sister of Alexander who married a William Ker/Kerr.
 There is a sister Mary, but found no marriage.

-Given that Alexander's family was part of hte Long Row Relief Church, it's possible records are held there.
+Given that Alexander's family was part of the Long Row Relief Church, it's possible records are held there.

 > The small pox...
 My young ones which consists of 2 boys by my last marriage has both had
 > it the youngest who is now 54 weeks old is just recovering.

 The sentence is a bit confused, but one was born in 1790, by perhaps another mother.
 Boom:

     KERR
     CHARLES